-The report shows a consistent increase in both internet and social media users from 2021 to 2023.
-Specifically, globally, the world's population in 2023 will reach more than 8 billion people, while internet users are around 5.16 billion people or about 64.4% of the world population.
-Meanwhile, social media users number 4.76 billion people or around 59.4% of the world population, and when compared to internet users, social media users in 2023 are around 92.25% of internet users.
-In other words, almost all internet users also use social media.
+The report shows a consistent increase in internet and social media users from 2021 to 2023.
+Specifically, globally, the world's population in 2023 will reach more than 8 billion people, while internet users are around 5.16

 If the explanation above is a global picture, what about the picture of using the internet and social media in Indonesia?
-Kemp (2023), in the special Digital Indonesia report for 2023, states that of the 276.4 million population of Indonesia, 212.9 million of them are internet users (approximately 77.0% of the population of Indonesia), and 167 million of them are users of social media (approximately 60.4% of the population).
-Indonesia or around 78.44% of all internet users in Indonesia)
+Kemp (2023b), in the special Digital Indonesia report for 2023, states that of the 276.4 million Indonesian population, 212.9 million of them are internet users (approximately 77.0% of the Indonesian population), and 167 million of them are social media users (approximately 60.4% of the population).
+Indonesia, or around 78.44% of all internet users in Indonesia).